bradleyturner/bradleyturner.github.io/_posts/2019-12-29-finding-our-focus.markdown

 We are still actively working on testing these new features and initial results should be coming soon!

-## We knew we had a retention problem that needed to be solved.
+## We knew we had a student retention problem.

 At Handshake, our mission is to enable all students to build meaningful careers by helping them find their next steps.